 Oh hello, Rocket City!
 Huntsville, Alabama is home to space camp, interactive art and delicious food.
 The city is packed with street art murals, craft beer and artisan coffee/tea makers.
 Forget your preconceptions about the state, Huntsville will surprise you!

 - Here’s our guide on where and what to eat in Huntsville.

 Vegas baby!
 What happens in Vegas, stays in Vegas!
 Welcome to Sin City!
 Las Vegas is not only a popular Hollywood movie destination, this Nevada city famous for slots machines and musical shows also features in everyone’s west coast road trip itineraries.
-Whether you are flying by for one day or laying roots for a long weekend, our Las Vegas guide has your entertainment needs fulfilled as well as your bellies!
+Whether you are flying by for one day or laying roots for a long weekend, our Las Vegas guide has your entertainment needs to be fulfilled as well as your bellies!

 I’ve visited New Orleans twice and I am keen to go back.
 I adore losing three days of my life to this Louisiana city.
 Partying by night, well by day too, at the classy French Quarter and infamous Bourbon Street.
 Like jazz and good food?
 NOLA is for you.